rg-3/read-only-mode.js/README.md

 ## <a id='screenshots'>Screenshots</a>

 The following is a screenshot of the extensions' popover.
-Items that are checked blue are disabled.
+Items that are checked blue are hidden.

 <p align="center">
   <img src="/assets/preview-twittermod.png">